Is raw water 'magical'? Only if you think diarrhea is magical

 And for just $16 a jug, plus a $22 deposit, customers can have some of this “live” water, also.

-The company selling this “live” water says it’s providing toxin-free water, but anyone drinking from a stream or even a spring is getting a stomach full of bacteria and viruses that may or may not be harmful, say food safety experts.
+The company selling this “live” water says it’s providing toxin-free water, but anyone drinking from a stream or even a spring is getting a stomach full of bacteria, parasites and viruses that may or may not be harmful, say food safety experts.

 They could also be getting a mouthful of farm waste runoff, septic tank spillover, chemicals and pesticides, the Centers for Disease Control and Prevention, Environmental Protection Agency and various health departments caution.